jorgenponder/browser-records-audio/README.md

 The script takes three command line parameters:

- -u, --url : what pages to record from
+ -u, --url : what page to record from

- -c, --selector : what element to click at to start the sound
+ -c, --selector : what element to click at to start the sound.
+Use CSS syntax, e.g. '.play-button' or '#start'.

  -t, --duration : how long to record for in seconds

 The resulting file with sound and some kind of video will be in ```test.webm``` .

+The program does not terminate.
+Yet.